Trimad/trimad.github.io/content/post/2023-02-05-stable-diffusion/index.md

 categories: [Stable Diffusion]
 date: 2023-02-05
 featured: true
+featureImage: "thumbnail.gif"
 lastmod: 2023-03-16
+summary: "Stable Diffusion is an image generation technique that uses a diffusion process to iteratively generate images.
+It starts with a noise image and applies a series of transformations to it, where each transformation adds a little bit of noise to the image.
+These transformations are repeated over multiple time steps, and the amount of noise added is gradually decreased over time.
+This process smooths out the noise and generates a high-quality image.
+The stability of the diffusion process is maintained by scaling the added noise based on the image's current state, preventing the image from diverging or collapsing into a uniform color.
+Stable Diffusion is a powerful and versatile image generation technique that can produce realistic, high-resolution images with fine details and a wide range of styles."
 tags: [ai, images, video]
+thumbnail: "thumbnail.gif"
 title: Stable Diffusion Scripts
 toc: true
+usePageBundles: true
 ---

 ## Data Grooming